Broglio Space Center: History

 The San Marco launch platform complex was in use from March 1964 to March 1988, with a total of 27 launches, primarily sounding rockets including the Nike Apache, Nike Tomahawk, Arcas and Black Brant launchers.
 Low payload weight orbital launches were also made, using the solid-propellant Scout rocket (in its B, D and G subvariants).
 The first satellite specifically for X-ray astronomy, Uhuru, was launched from San Marco on a Scout B rocket on 12 December 1970.

 The ground station is in use and continues to track ASI, ESA and NASA satellites, and Chinese crewed space missions.

 However, the two platforms fell into disrepair during the 1990s.
-Since then, ASI has conducted a feasibility study to reactivate it for the Russian launcher START-1.
+Since then, ASI has conducted a feasibility study to reactivate it for the Russian launcher START-1, and given significant decreases in the cost of satellite launches in the 2020s may serve the space programs of several African nations as well.